ro-savage/compendium-ui/README.md

-# compendium-ui
+# Compendium UI
-React UI Components used for the compendium
+React UI Components used for the compendium.